veltzer/demos-docker/exercises/compose_visualization/exercise.md

 * You will need to run two docker containers: one for Prometheus and one for Grafana.

-* You will need to connect them together since Grafana will need access to Promethus data.
+* You will need to connect them together since Grafana will need access to Prometheus data.

 * Insert some data into Prometheus.